Ironhack-Miami-FTWD-January-2019/lab-javascript-all-times-movies/README.md

 Let's start working on the solutions.
 We recommend to finish each iteration before moving to the next.
 And be careful to manipulate the `array` **movies**, you will need it for every iteration.

-You have to work on the `movies.js` file.
+You have to work on the `src/movies.js` file.

+### Tests

+Ohh yes!
+We have our beloved tests, and you already know how this works.
+Open the `SpecRunner.html` file on your browser and start coding to pass the test.
+Remember to focus on one test at a time and read really carefully the instructions to understand what you have to do.

 ### Iteration 1: Time Format